keras-team/governance/rfcs/20190928-dataframe-iterator-redesign.md

 - custom semi-supervised learning use case,
 - multi-task learning using any combination of the above use cases,
 - multi-input with any of the above use cases,
-- moonshot: multi-input where each input can have different data augmentation.
+- moonshot: multi-input where each input can have different data augmentation,

 where the input data type is image data.

-I did an initial refactoring in my [fork's branch df-iterator-redesign](https://github.com/rragundez/keras-preprocessing/tree/df-iterator-redesign/keras_preprocessing/image), with some [notebook examples](https://github.com/rragundez/keras-preprocessing/tree/df-iterator-redesign/keras_preprocessing/image/notebook_examples ) where many but not all use cases are covered.
-NOTE: I have no intention or making a PR of this, but it serves as an example of what can be achieved.
+I did an initial refactoring in my [fork's branch df-iterator-redesign](https://github.com/rragundez/keras-preprocessing/tree/df-iterator-redesign/keras_preprocessing/image), with some [notebook examples](https://github.com/rragundez/keras-preprocessing/tree/df-iterator-redesign/keras_preprocessing/image/notebook_examples ) where many but not all use cases and functionality is covered.
+NOTE: I have no intention of making a PR with this, but it serves as an example of what can be achieved.

 ## Motivation

-Currently the `DataFrameIterator` is limited by its design, but it can potentially be used to address numerous use cases.
-If designed correctly it can serve numerous use cases which are not currently possible and also new use cases can be added.
+Currently the `DataFrameIterator` is limited by its design, but it can potentially be used to address numerous use cases now and new ones in the future.

 My proposal is based on two concepts: